-I had all the trappings that come with success, including a beautiful loft in a “cool” European city, a busy social life, and a distinguished older boyfriend who was focused on very different priorities than me.
+I had all the trappings that come with success, including a beautiful loft in a “cool” European city, a busy social life, and distinguished boyfriends who had different priorities than me.

 It took hitting bottom, crippled by physical manifestations of overwhelming anxiety for me to give my life a good, hard examination.
 Mother Nature was telling me to slow my roll, and I finally had to heed her warning.

 This was the beginning of my journey to health… and motherhood.

 Today, four children later (more on that in a minute), life feels completely different – something I could never have fathomed a few years ago.